jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

-This is a text classification task detecting the presence of pseudo-profundity, i.e. its detection.
+This is a text classification task detecting the presence of pseudo-profundity.
 Pseudo-profound quotes are labelled as **vacuous** and as **mundane** otherwise.

 ## Pseudo-profound quote examples: